Junch/cjtool/README.md

 # README

+Provide some tools in C++ development

-The tool is to extracted the raw strings from the C++ code
+- Extracted raw strings from the C++ code